 A Two-Pronged Approach

-So far, it looks like around 15% of patients infected with COVD-19 develop severe illness that requires hospitalization, and another 5% need treatment in the intensive care unit (ICU).
-One approach to treat COVID-19-related illness is to find medications that slow down — or even stop — the virus’s ability to reproduce.
-This could shorten the length of illness and prevent it from becoming severe or critical.
+One approach to treat a COVID-19-related illness is to find medications that slow down — or even stop — the virus’s ability to reproduce.
+This could shorten the illness’ duration and prevent it from becoming severe or critical.

-It’s important to note that there isn’t enough scientific evidence about the safety or effectiveness of any of these drugs for them to have been approved by the U.S. Food & Drug Administration (FDA) to treat COVID-19.
-Larry Sasich, PharmD, MPH, a consultant for the FDA and the Saudi Arabian Food and Drug Authority, and co-author of Worst Pills, Best Pills, also points out that the side effects that we know about are in people who don’t have COVID-19.
+There isn’t enough scientific evidence about the safety or effectiveness of most of these drugs for them to have garnered FDA approval to treat COVID-19.
+Larry Sasich, PharmD, MPH, a consultant for the FDA and the Saudi Arabian Food and Drug Authority, and co-author of Worst Pills, Best Pills, also pointed out that, for the most part, we only really know about side effects in patients who don’t have COVID-19.

-Because we don’t know much about what can safely or effectively treat COVID-19 yet, it’s important to talk to your doctor about any medication that you’re considering using for COVID-19.
-Not only is there the possibility for dangerous side effects, but there are also potential drug interactions to consider, so it’s important to have medical supervision.
+Be sure to talk with your doctor about any medication that you’re considering using to treat COVID-19.
+Not only is there the possibility for dangerous side effects, but there are also potential drug interactions to consider that require medical supervision.

 Potentially Promising Treatments

-Here’s a look at some of the drugs scientists are researching to see if they could be effective in treating COVID-19-related illness.
+Here’s a look at some of the drugs that scientists are researching to see if they could be effective in treating COVID-19-related illnesses.

-Remdesivir was originally formulated to fight Ebola.
-However, it was found to be basically ineffective against the Ebola virus during the 2019 outbreak in the Democratic Republic of the Congo.
+Remdesivir was originally formulated to fight the Ebola virus.
+However, it was found to be basically ineffective against Ebola during the 2019 outbreak in the Democratic Republic of the Congo.

-What it’s currently used for: Remdesivir works by inhibiting a virus’s ability to replicate, but it isn’t approved to treat any type of condition or disease.
+What it’s currently used for: Remdesivir works by inhibiting a virus’ ability to replicate, but it wasn’t approved to treat any type of condition or disease prior to the pandemic.

-Known serious side effects: Not a lot of information is available for this drug since it’s unapproved and only experimentally used.
-“One concerning bit about it is it does have a solubilizing agent in it called sulfobutylether-beta-cyclodextrin (SBECD),” says Michael Klepser, PharmD, FCCP, a professor at Ferris State University’s College of Pharmacy.
-“We’ve seen that solubilizer used with other medications and sometimes in patients with renal dysfunction, it can cause some problems because (the SBECD) can accumulate and cause kidney damage.
+Known serious side effects: Not a lot of information is available for this drug because it wasn’t previously approved.
+“One concerning bit about it is it does have a solubilizing [dissolving] agent in it called SBECD (sulfobutylether-beta-cyclodextrin),” said Klepser.
+“We’ve seen that solubilizer used with other medications and sometimes in patients with renal dysfunction [it] can cause some problems because (the SBECD) can accumulate and cause kidney damage.
 That would be the major thing to keep an eye on.”

-How it could help COVID-19 patients: In 2017, researchers found that remdesivir was effective against many different coronaviruses — including the ones that cause severe acute respiratory syndrome (SARS) — in both a mouse and in cell cultures.
-Two patients in the United States with COVID-19 were given remdesivir when the outbreak first started and have recovered.
+How it could help COVID-19 patients: In 2017, researchers found that remdesivir was effective against many different coronaviruses — including the ones that cause severe acute respiratory syndrome (SARS) — in both mice and in cell cultures.

 Ritonavir and lopinavir are antivirals used in a combination drug called Kaletra.